 The unit employed 40 percent fewer employees in 2012 than in 2008 and made 14 percent less revenue and 22 percent less in pretax earnings, according to a slide that accompanied Schwartz’s presentation.

-Goldman Sachs (GS) rose 1 percent to $153.76 in New York Stock Exchange composite trading at 11:03 a.m., the highest since April 2011, amid optimism that bank profits will rise.
+Goldman Sachs (GS:US) rose 1 percent to $153.76 in New York Stock Exchange composite trading at 11:03 a.m., the highest since April 2011, amid optimism that bank profits will rise.
 The Standard & Poor’s 500 Index climbed 6.4 percent this year through yesterday, and the KBW Bank Index advanced 7.5 percent.

 To contact the reporter on this story: Christine Harper in New York at firstname.lastname@example.org